-The Organization maintains all of its cash in banks located in Champaign, Illinois.
+The Organization maintains cash in a bank located in Champaign, Illinois.
 Balances on deposits are insured by the Federal Deposit Insurance Corporation (FDIC) up to specified limits.
 Balances in excess of FDIC limits are uninsured.
-Total cash held by the banks in excess of these specified limits at December 31, 2021 was \$19,685.
+Total cash held by the banks in excess of these specified limits at December 31, 2023 was \$19,157.
+In addition, there is cash held by a broker that is not fully covered by FDIC.